TL;DR

 Receive-only.
 Cannot send or reply.
 Works for verification codes and confirmation links, but not for ongoing conversations.

-Supports replies through aliases and sending from aliases.
-Full email functionality without exposing your real address.
-You can initiate conversations from an alias address, making aliases indistinguishable from real email accounts.
+You can reply using your aliases and even send new messages from them.
+It provides full email functionality without exposing your real address.
+You are able to start conversations from an alias address so those aliases look exactly like real email accounts.

 API Access

-Most temp email services do not offer APIs.
+Most temp email services don't offer APIs.
 Some developer-focused ones like NukeMail provide API access for automated testing and CI/CD integration.

 Verdict

-addy.io is an excellent choice for privacy-conscious users who want a long-term alias solution without spending much.
-The free tier is genuinely usable with unlimited standard aliases, the $1/month Lite plan unlocks meaningful features, and self-hosting is a real option for those who want full control.
-It is arguably the best value in the email alias space.
+addy.io is a great choice for users who care about privacy and want a long-term alias solution that doesn't cost much.
+The free tier is actually useful because it offers unlimited standard aliases.
+The $1/month Lite plan unlocks extra features and self-hosting is a real option if you want full control.
+It is arguably the best value available in the email alias space.

-Temporary email is still the right tool when you need a quick, anonymous, disposable address with no strings attached.
-Creating an addy.io alias for a one-time free trial signup is overkill — temp email handles that in seconds with zero setup.
+Temporary email is still the right tool when you need a quick and anonymous disposable address with no strings attached.
+Creating an addy.io alias for a one-time free trial signup is overkill.
+Temp email handles that in seconds with zero setup.

-If you are technically inclined and care deeply about email privacy, addy.io is worth setting up as your daily driver for alias management.
-Keep temp email bookmarked for the situations where you need maximum anonymity and zero commitment.
+If you're technically inclined and care about email privacy, addy.io works well as your daily driver for alias management.
+Keep temp email bookmarked for those situations where you need maximum anonymity and zero commitment.

 The self-hosting option makes addy.io unique in the alias space.
-If you run your own instance, you eliminate the trust requirement entirely — your alias data never touches a third-party server.
-Combined with temp email for anonymous one-off signups, this gives you the most complete email privacy setup available.
+You eliminate the trust requirement entirely if you run your own instance.
+Your alias data never touches a third-party server.
+Use this with temp email for anonymous one-off signups because it gives you the most complete email privacy setup available.

-For developers, addy.io's REST API opens up possibilities like automatically generating aliases in scripts, integrating alias creation into web applications, or building custom privacy tools.
-Temp email APIs like NukeMail's developer API serve a different purpose — automated testing rather than ongoing privacy management.
-The two APIs complement different parts of a development workflow.
+If you're a developer, the addy.io REST API lets you generate aliases in scripts, build alias creation into web apps or create custom privacy tools.
+NukeMail's developer API works differently.
+It is built for automated testing instead of long-term privacy management.
+These two APIs handle different parts of your development workflow.

-One practical advantage of addy.io over temp email is the ability to receive emails indefinitely without any action on your part.
-With temp email, you need to actively check the inbox within the time window.
-With addy.io aliases, emails quietly forward to your real inbox whether you check them immediately or weeks later.
-For newsletters and services that send irregular but important updates, this passive forwarding is significantly more convenient.
+A real advantage of addy.io over temp email is that you can receive emails indefinitely without doing anything.
+With temp email you have to check the inbox within the time window.
+With addy.io aliases your emails quietly forward to your real inbox whether you check them right away or weeks later.
+For newsletters and services that send irregular but important updates this passive forwarding is much more convenient.